signum-network/CIPs/SIP/sip-45.md

 # Motivation
-The following standard allows the implementation of a standard API for Staking Contratcs as smart contracts.
+The following standard allows the implementation of a standard API for Staking Contracts as smart contracts.
 This standard provides basic functionality to setup and run Staking Contracts.

 **What is a Staking Contract?**

 A staking contract on the Signum chain is used to pay participants a reward through a fiduciary pool of specified smart token.
-Each deposit of the specified smart token into the staking contract will result in a 1:1 payout of a staking smart token (minted by the contract) in exchange.
-Distributions will be made in favor of this smart token created by the staking contract.
+Each deposit of the specified smart token into the staking contract will result in a 1:1 pay-out of a staking smart token (minted by the contract) in exchange.
+Distributions will be made in favour of this smart token created by the staking contract.
 A staking contract may have an expiration date or be active for infinity.

 Signum deserves a proper standard for staking contracts which can be used in a fiduciary way, SIP-45 came to solve that.

 We consider use cases for deployments that can be performed by individuals or corporations.
-Staking contract can be used to insentive holders or generate passive income by delagte revenues to this contract.
+Staking contract can be used to incentive holders or generate passive income by delegate revenues to this contract.
 Examples:

--   Delagte royalities from NFT sales to a staking contract
+-   Delegate royalties from NFT sales to a staking contract
 -   Paying extra yield for long-term holders
 -   Pooling smart tokens to bypass distribution to holder instructions with high position requirements